 Research Overview

 Both laboratory and clinical evidence strongly associate hypoxia with tumor development, tumor growth, metastasis and poor response to therapy.
 Our group has identified two important pathways that independently influence gene expression and processes of importance for hypoxic tumor cell behavior.
 The first of these occurs through regulation of an important integrator of metabolic signals, the mammalian target of rapamycin (mTOR) kinase and its downstream effectors that orchestrate the initiation of protein synthesis, autophagy and apoptosis sensitivity.
 The second is through activation of the unfolded protein response (UPR), a program of transcriptional and translational changes that occurs as a consequence of endoplasmic reticulum (ER) stress.
 The UPR controls multiple downstream processes including protein production, maturation and degradation, cell metabolism and cell death.
 Using genetic and biochemical approaches, our lab has demonstrated the importance of these pathways in regulating gene expression, hypoxia tolerance, tumor growth and response to treatment.
+Our group also has interests in DNA repair, ubiquitin signaling, and is involved in translational research incorporating molecular-targeted agents.
+We try to work closely with clinical colleagues to establish high content clinical trials in radiation oncology and to translate our basic research findings into the clinic.

 Ongoing Projects